 Most audits are done for a designated audit period, which could be one or more fiscal years.
 Once the necessary documents are provided, the auditor will review the files and submit an audit report, identifying potential weaknesses, long-term compliance issues, or critical issues that need to be rectified immediately.
 From there, any work to rectify issues discovered in the audit should be documented and reported carefully, showing the effort and steps taken to mitigate the issue at hand.

 The Millionacres bottom line

-It's far more common for a real estate investor to undergo a routine audit than have to undergo an audit for other purposes.
+It's far more common for a real estate investor to have to undergo a routine audit than an audit for other purposes.
 Large corporations, including real estate investment trusts (REITs), are subject to routine real estate audits each year.
 Completing an audit proactively helps eliminate the hassle, stress, and risk of what could be uncovered during a required one.

-Several companies offer routine audit services specific to real estate and can help assign roles to the right employee or department, such as a bookkeeper, CPA, or attorney.
+Several companies offer routine audit services specific to real estate and can help assign roles to the right departments or employees such as a bookkeeper, certified public accountant (CPA), or attorney.
 Most small-scale investors don't have to worry about a real estate audit, but it's still a good idea to run your business like a big corporation.
 Following the same documentation and record-keeping guidelines ensures you're staying compliant and reducing your risk and liability as a real estate investor.